IPL-UV/pvl8dagans/README.md

 ## Acknowledgements

-This work has been developed in the framework of the projects TEC2016-77741-R and PID2019-109026RB-I00 (MINECO-ERDF) and the GEE Award project _Cloud detection in the cloud_ granted to Luis Gómez-Chova.
+This work has been developed in the framework of the projects TEC2016-77741-R and PID2019-109026RB-I00 (MINECO-ERDF) granted to Luis Gómez-Chova.